jkempf42/kube-volttron/central-node/README.md

-the CoreDNS pods are not running when `dnsmasq` boots, `dnsmasq` won't be able to resolve any names within the cluster for `nginx` and so the Nginx service fails to start when it checks for `vcentral` site to proxy, and `dnsmasq` fails to connect with the CoreDNS pods in the cluster.
+the CoreDNS pods are not running when `dnsmasq` boots, `dnsmasq` won't be able to resolve any names within the cluster for `nginx` and so the Nginx service fails to start when it checks for `vcentral` site to proxy.

 To fix this, we define a `systemd` service, `restart-nginx-dnsmasq.service` in the file by that name in this directory.
 The service starts up the